 South Africa’s experience confronting the legacies of apartheid has played a significant role in the development of the transitional justice field.
-However, accountability for many issues has yet to be achieved.
+However, much has been lacking and accountability for many issues has yet to be achieved.
 ICTJ works there to support victims’ rights and challenge impunity for perpetrators.

 Nelson Mandela’s release in 1990—after 27 years in prison—led to negotiations between South Africa’s apartheid government and the African National Congress, and elections in 1994.

 In 1995, the South African Parliament mandated the establishment of the Truth and Reconciliation Commission (TRC).
 The TRC’s report, published in 1998, included testimony from over 22,000 victims and witnesses.
 More than 2,000 testified at public hearings.